 WHAT TO BRING WITH YOU

-Your passport will obviously be indispensable.
-Always carry it with you when you arrive.
-For security reasons, the authorities recommend that your passport be valid for six months beyond the date of your arrival in Sri Lanka.
-You should also be able to show your return flight ticket and prove that you have sufficient resources for the duration of your stay.
+Your passport is obviously essential.
+Leave it in your hotel safe and keep a copy with you.
+For security reasons, the authorities recommend that your passport be valid for at least six months beyond the date of your arrival in Sri Lanka.
+You should also be able to show your return flight ticket.

 IN THE BAG